mmistakes/minimal-mistakes/_posts/2016-09-07-TDD-thats-design-done.md

 solution.
 If you've fulfilled the tests for that small part of the design you have completed it to your current understanding.

-Of course this presupposes that your tests acurately reflect the problem and that your understanding is accurate but this is a problem regardless of TDD.
+Of course this presupposes that your tests accurately reflect the problem and that your understanding is accurate but this is a problem regardless of TDD.